vivCoding/vBlocker/README.md

 # vBlocker
-Simple browser extension that blocks user specified domains with a password
+Simple browser extension that blocks user from accessing specified domains with a password.

+This extension uses manifest v3.

 [Watch demo](https://youtu.be/RSFkTDDa0gQ)